 PBF Energy’s implied gains

-PBF Energy ranks third with 56% implied gains based on its target price.
-The implied gains have risen due to the fall in the stock price, mainly in the current quarter.
-The stock has decreased 4% in the past year.
-During the same period, analysts’ mean target price on the stock has increased 54%.
+PBF Energy is a US downstream company with refining and logistics operations.
+The company is ranked third with 34% implied gains based on its target price.
+The implied gains have risen due to a steeper fall in its stock price compared to its mean target price.
+The stock has decreased 33% in the past year.
+During the same period, analysts’ mean target price on PBF Energy stock has declined 4%.

 Earnings growth, valuation, and dividend yield